Ford, UAW, formally begin labor talks; jobs to Mexico at issue

 In the next six years, Mexico’s auto output will rise to more than a quarter of North American production, largely due to lower costs, including worker pay. {ID:nL2N0WR1KX]

-The rise of Mexico as an auto assembly hub is just one factor weighing on the UAW as it launches contract talks with Ford, General Motors Co (GM.N) and Fiat Chrysler Automobiles (FCHA.MI) (FCAU.N).
+The rise of Mexico as an auto assembly hub is just one factor weighing on the UAW as it launches contract talks with Ford, General Motors Co and Fiat Chrysler Automobiles .
 All three current contracts expire Sept.
 14.

 Ford CEO Mark Fields said the company wants a “fair and competitive labor agreement for both sides,” sentiments that were echoed by Williams and the union’s chief Ford negotiator, Jimmy Settles.